 Who’s it good for?

 With a strong focus on premium and lifestyle spending such as travel and dining, the Platinum Charge card’s $1,200 annual fee and a $100,000/year minimum income requirement put it squarely in affluent hands.

 Charge cards are different to credit cards in that you need to pay the account in full each and every month or you'll be in arrears.

 As an upside, there's no pre-set spending limit to get in your way (within reason), so you won’t need to worry about having space on the card held up by those pesky hotel pre-authorisations that take place every time you get your room key.

 Still want credit?
 You are also offered an American Express Platinum Reserve credit card on top, which gives you the full range of benefits of a premium credit card, such as an additional $400 travel credit.

 New customers who apply, are approved and spend $3,000 on the card within the first three months can fetch a generous bonus of 80,000 Membership Rewards points to get them started on their next award flight or business class upgrade.

 The card also gets you free entry into the American Express lounge at Sydney Airport, Virgin Australia’s domestic lounges, Delta Sky Clubs and American Express Centurion Lounges, with a complimentary unlimited membership to Priority Pass thrown in on top.
 These combined lounge access priviliges make the Platinum Charge Card the most generous in the market.

-In between flights, you’ll also benefit from Shangri-La Golden Circle Jade, Club Carlson Gold Elite, Hilton HHonors Gold and Starwood SPG Gold Preferred status for perks such as free hotel room upgrades and internet access.
+In between flights, you’ll also benefit from Shangri-La Golden Circle Jade, Radisson Rewards Gold Elite, Hilton HHonors Gold and Starwood SPG Gold Preferred status for perks such as free hotel room upgrades and internet access.

 How much you have to spend to earn a free flight